lorenzo85/scenarios-ica/istio-installation-istioctl/step5/text.md

 Wait until the pod is ready and then test that the pod has 2 containers:
-- 1 with nginx image
+- 1 with nginx image named *test*
-- 1 with the istio proxy automatically injected by Istio
+- 1 with the istio proxy named *istio-proxy* (automatically injected by Istio)

 ```bash